jbiatek/BSGRulebook/rulebook.md

 If a player chooses a character after an execution that corresponds with an Ally currently on the board, or if a location containing an Ally is damaged or destroyed, the Ally is removed from the game <span class="ioniannebula">(without revealing the Trauma token)</span> and a new non-duplicate Ally is drawn.

 <p class="ioniannebula" markdown="1">The Cylon player with the most Trauma tokens chooses one of *their own* tokens to place on the new Ally.
-If there is a tie for most tokens, the current player chooses which Cylon player places the token.
+If there is a tie for most tokens, break the tie based on which player is closest to taking a game turn (or, in other words, the first player starting from the current player and proceeding clockwise).
 If there are no Cylon players with tokens, draw a random token from the pool to place on the Ally. </p>

 <p class="allyseasons" markdown="1">After this occurs, the Cylon player with the most Trauma tokens may look at the entire Mood Pool and exchange one token from the Mood Pool with one of their own.
-If there is a tie for most tokens, the current player selects which tied player examines the pool.
+If there is a tie for most tokens, break the tie based on which player is closest to taking a game turn (or, in other words, the first player starting from the current player and proceeding clockwise).
 If there are no Cylon players with tokens, nothing happens.</p>

 </div>